Online MPH in Community Health Sciences

 SPHTM Foundational Requirements (15 credits)

-• SPHL 6080 Design Strategies for Public Health Programs (3)
+SPHL 6080 Design Strategies in Public Health Programs (3)

-• SBPS 6030 Social & Behavioral Aspects of Global Health (3)
+SBPS 6030 Social and Behavioral Aspects of Health (3)

-• SBPS 6340 Monitoring and Evaluation of Public Health Programs (3)
+SBPS 6340 Monitoring and Evaluation of Health Programs (3)

 Professional Preparation